dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

       d) *hasProjectOntologyAdminPermission*:

-        - description: give the user to administer the project ontologies
+        - description: gives the user the permission to administer the project ontologies
         - value: ``"true"^^xsd:boolean``

   3. Default Permissions